 For instructions on how to set up your DocuSign account, see: How can I begin to use DocuSign?

 MIT users should access DocuSign at http://docusign.mit.edu.
 You must be on campus using ethernet or MIT Secure.
 Or use VPN if off campus.

 DocuSign is Touchstone-enabled.
 Once you have set up your account, you will be able to log in using an MIT personal certificate or kerberos username and password.

-    DocuSign can be used from an iPad, iPhone, Android, Windows 8 and Windows phone if you have the DocuSign app installed.
+DocuSign can be used from an iPad, iPhone, Android, Windows 8 and Windows phone.

 To understand and watch how DocuSign works, please see How DocuSign Works.